-At Black Ink, we drink around five or six cups (8 fluid ounces) of coffee every day.
-I have often wondered, is this a good thing or a bad thing for my health?
+At Black Ink, we drink around five or six cups (8 fluid ounces) of coffee every day. we have often wondered, is this a good thing or a bad thing for our health?
 As humans, we tend to focus on the bad, so let's do that.
 So, is coffee bad for you?

 Of course, as coffee geeks, we like to know just how much coffee (caffeine) we can consume and what is actually happening within the body.
 Especially for those of you that enjoy drinking caffeine in the form of espresso shots.
 Personally, I could drink ten lattes a day!
 So, let's look at the scientific evidence behind whether drinking coffee is good for you or bad for you.

 Just so you know, if you click on a product and decide to buy it, we may earn a small commission.

 What Does Caffeine Do?